'The creative process is one of self-exploration and a means of telling my story via visual language.

 which can be a barrier to people seeking help.
 Giving back to an organisation providing vital services in the suicide prevention space is an important part of my mental health advocacy work.
 Illuminating the path is something we can all be a part of.

-Be the first to hear about new work, work in progress, up coming events and exhibits.
+Be the first to hear about new work up coming events and exhibits.